arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/1-Introduction.md

     $resourceGroupName = 'workshoprg'

     #Provide the name of the resource group holding the snapshot on which the VM is based
-    $snapshotResourceGroupName = 'clouderarg'
+    $diskResourceGroupName = 'clouderarg'

     #Specify the location for creating resources
     $location = "East US"

     # TBD - THIS WILL HAVE TO BE STORED SOMEWHERE ACCESSIBLE TO STUDENTS
-    #Provide the name of the snapshot that will be used to create OS disk
-    #$diskName = 'clouderasnapshot'
+    $sourceDiskName = 'clouderadiskBeforeKafka'

     #Provide the name of the OS disk that will be created using the snapshot
     $osDiskName = 'clouderadisk'

-    #Provide the name of a virtual network and subnet where virtual machine will be created
+    #Provide the name of a virtual network and subnet
+    # where virtual machine will be created
     $virtualNetworkName = 'clouderavmvnet'
     $subnetName = 'clouderasubnet'